sonup5/libraryApi/README.md

-# Login-Signup Api
+# Library api

-This Api will going to handle all the stuff that is needed for User  authentication and registration processes
+This Api will going to handle all the stuff for mangagin Library

 # Features

 1. Password Hashing
 2. Tokenization
+3. search book by query parameter

 # usage: